ChrisMorr154/Spot-A-Bot/README.md

 ## Description

 The app uses React Native with Expo, real-time communication through Socket.IO, and a Node.js/Express backend that speaks directly with the ChatGPT API.
 Each match creates a short conversation where players interact naturally, and one “player” is secretly the AI pretending to be human.
-The goal?
-Outsmart it… or let it outsmart you.

-Under the hood, the app stitches together modern mobile development practices, API orchestration, and real-time state synchronization — all while keeping the gameplay smooth and chaotic in the best way possible.
+Under the hood, the app stitches together modern mobile development practices, API orchestration, and real-time state synchronization.
+This keeps the game smooth and chaotic in the best way possible.

 The backend is built with Node.js and Express, using Socket.IO for real-time communication and MongoDB for persistent data storage.
 The mobile app uses Axios for API calls to the server (including ChatGPT requests) and uses `fetch()` for backend routes that interact with the MongoDB cluster.
 Expo handles development, device testing, and deployment.